The evolution of binary neutron star post-merger remnants: a review: Prompt formation of black holes

 \section{Prompt formation of black holes}

 Perhaps the least interesting of outcomes of a binary neutron star merger is the prompt collapse to a black hole (Fig~\ref{fig:post_merger_evolution_prompt_collapse}; panels B$\rightarrow$C).
 Upon collapse, a thick accretion torus forms in the black hole's equatorial plane, potentially driving a Blandford-Znajek jet~\cite{blandford77} that is seen as the short gamma-ray burst.
-Such a scenario likely leaves an undetectable gravitational-wave signal, and little direct electromagnetic signal that can be used to infer properties of the central engine.
+Such a scenario likely leaves an undetectable post-merger gravitational-wave signal, and little direct electromagnetic signal that can be used to infer properties of the central engine, unless the binary has significantly unequal masses, where the tidal disruption of the secondary neutron star can power significant electromagnetic counterparts~\citeg{bernuzzi20_asymmetric}.

 Prompt black hole formation implies that, following coalescence, the gravitational-wave signal simply shuts down, with nearly spherical collapse generating comparatively minimal gravitational-wave emission.
 We can approximate the lowest quasi-normal mode ringdown frequency for a remnant black hole as~\cite{echeverria89}